atwkwbr/elasticsearch-url-component-type/README.md

 # elasticsearch-url-component-type
-Elasticsearch field type for URL component
+Custom field type for Elasticsearch to be used in the log analysis